mckennatim/spa/README.md

 https://gridbyexample.com/examples/example13/
 https://www.mozilla.org/en-US/firefox/60.0a2/whatsnew/#cssgrid
 https://mozilladevelopers.github.io/playground/css-grid/
+### 62-builder-v0b
+back to it after 6 weeks off, just fixed it to run w/o errors.
+TODO limit the scope of builder than on to installer and owner

+builder

+- accesses devs but can't see other devices
+- can add devices and give them ids
+- can run builder why?? because it is in builders table??
+- can sell device to (new)owner (adds email/appid:owner to auths) whenever owner is changed it changes
+- can suggest installers to owner

+owner

+- accesses devs it owns
+- can authorize installer
+- can sell device to (new)owner (adds email/appid:owner to auths) whenever owner is changed it changes also if sells its last device is removed from owners
+- can add and install apps that use the device
+- can authorize a developer to add/install their app
+- controls users and observers of apps running on users devices

+users observers

+Owners grant access and assign roles to users to particular apps running on their hardware devices.
+Roles include owner, builder, installer, developer, user and observer.
+Owner can activate or unactivate any role players.

+- builder - puts together the hardware completes

+### 61-builder-v0b

 ### 61-builder-v0a

 awful bit of programming by me. why use the router once you are registered. state of confusion
 ### 61-builder-v0
 If you want to edit props -waddya do- take61 Oy???
 At azoy.here thus

 ### 60-builder-v0

 When a device is built it has certain hardware based characteristics and capabilitys.
 They get listeb by the builder and are the `spes` in devs.
 There is and administrative application for the builder that allows them to define the device specs.

 builder